software-students-spring2024/3-python-package-exercise-snailman/README.md

 ### Build package:

 1. Run `python -m build` in the directory where `pyproject.toml` is located.
-2. Verify that the built .tar archive has the correct contents using 'tar --list -f dist/wordutilities-[package-version].tar.gz'
+2. Verify that the built .tar archive has the correct contents using 'tar --list -f dist/wordutilities-0.0.8.tar.gz'

+## Install package:

+1. Create a pipenv-managed virtual environment and install the latest version of the package:`pipenv install -i https://test.pypi.org/simple/ wordutilities==0.0.8`
+2. Activate the virtual environment: `pipenv shell`.
+3. Create a Python program file that imports the package and uses it, e.g. `from wordutilities import wordutilities`.
+4. Here are some examples as to how to call each function in the package:
+    - `wordutilities.is_anagram("abc","cba")`
+    - `wordutilities.scramble("abc")`
+    - `wordutilities.anagrams("abc")`
+    - `wordutilities.is_blank("abc")`
+    - `wordutilities.permutations("hello")`
+    - `wordutilities.select_random_sentence()`
+    - `wordutilities.select_random_most_common_word()`
+    - `wordutilities.fill_blanks()`
+5. Run the python program.
+6. Exit the virtual environment: `exit`.

 ### Test package:

-1. Run `pytest` in the project directory.
+1. Run `python3 -m pytest` in the project directory.

 ## Teammates